 Clear Mind, Healthy Body

 Meditation benefits more than your emotions.
 By reducing your stress and anxiety, mindfulness helps the rest of your body.
-Stress’s influence on our heart health is well-documented, so it makes sense that meditation would improve this.
+The influcence of stress on our heart health is well-documented, so it makes sense that meditation would improve this.

 Not only can meditation lower your blood pressure, practicing mindfulness can moderate your heart rate.